 Access Points: If you may need to contact and/or schedule an appointment for counseling, please email Counseling.Central@seattlecolleges.edu.
-Our email is regularly monitored Monday-Friday, 8:00am-4:30pm.
-Please note that it may take up to 24-48 business hours for us to respond.
+Our email will be checked Monday-Friday, but please note that it may take up to 24-48 business hours for us to respond.
 Email is not a secure nor confidential form of communication, so please do not include any personal identifying information.